Interleukin 5: Effect on eosinophils

-In Hodgkin lymphoma, for instance, the typically-observed eosinophilia is thought to be attributable to an increased production of IL-5.
+In Hodgkin lymphoma, the typically-observed eosinophilia is thought to be attributable to an increased production of IL-5.

 Interactions

-Interleukin 5 has been shown to interact with Interleukin 5 receptor alpha subunit.
+IL-5 has been shown to interact with interleukin 5 receptor alpha subunit.

 Receptors

 The IL-5 receptor is composed of an α and a βc chain.
-The α subunit is specific for the IL-5 molecule, whereas the βc subunit also recognised by interleukin 3 (IL3) and granulocyte-macrophage colony-stimulating factor (GM-CSF).
+The α subunit is specific for the IL-5 molecule, whereas the βc subunit also recognised by interleukin 3 (IL-3) and granulocyte-macrophage colony-stimulating factor (GM-CSF).
 Glycosylation of the Asn196 residue of the Rα subunit appears to be essential for binding of IL-5.